tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is an optional secondary identifier to link this transfer to an external entity.

-As an example, you might use a UUID that ties together a group of transfers.
+As an example, you might use a [random id](../usage/data-modeling.md#random-identifer) that ties together a group of transfers.

 For more information, see [Data Modeling](../usage/data-modeling.md#user_data).